 There’s often an urge to try to fix people.
 It can be helpful to recognize that this may be more about your own discomfort than theirs.
 Perhaps the best approach of all is to accept them as they are.
 Listen deeply with compassionate acceptance.
 Do your best to avoid telling them what to do and giving advice if it wasn’t asked for.
 And if it was, do your best to keep it distilled to something potent but brief.
 Try encouraging them to answer their own questions for themselves.
 Help them to trust their own inner guidance.
 If they say they feel like they need to go outside and scream, then let them (see why being out in nature can be a good idea?).
 Of course, if their inner guidance is leading them to something that could lead to harm or serious negative consequences then use discretion.
-For more info on the power of deep listening practices check out An Indigenous Approach To Healing Trauma.

 Avoid Invalidating Their Experience.
-Instead, Witness and Allow Possibility.
+Instead, Witness and Allow Possibility

 When you encounter a loved one who is having experiences outside consensus reality, there are a number of possibilities regarding what is happening.
 Mainstream medical science says that though the person thinks what they are experiencing is real, it is in fact delusion.
 The person having the experience will often feel completely sure their experience is definitely real.
 When taking an approach more aligned with transpersonal psychotherapy, traditional indigenous perspectives, or spiritual perspectives there is another option.
 This is to simply avoid invalidating, without confirming or denying.
 It’s an approach used in the western world by hostage negotiators – to basically never disagree with the person who has become unhinged, but in this application, it is disingenuous.
-The negotiator says anything they need to, in order to get the desired result, but in our case there are no hostages, only a loved one struggling with their experience.
-For those taking a more spiritual approach to mental health crisis, the choice to avoid invalidating your loved ones experience isn’t disingenuous and isn’t so rigid about agreeing with the person either.
-It can instead be rooted in a humble awareness that the universe is far more complex place than science can yet measure and understand.
+The negotiator says anything they need to, in order to get the desired result, but in our case, there are no hostages, only a loved one struggling with their experience.
+For those taking a more spiritual approach to a mental health crisis, the choice to avoid invalidating your loved one’s experience isn’t disingenuous and isn’t so rigid about agreeing with the person either.
+It can instead be rooted in a humble awareness that the universe is a far more complex place than science can yet measure and understand.

-It can be a tricky to find balance between not invalidating a person’s internal experience, and not feeding and contributing to delusion.
+It can be tricky to find a balance between not invalidating a person’s internal experience, and not feeding and contributing to delusion.
 Perhaps the best approach is to simply remain impartial.
 Simply allow what Jung refers to as something like the content of a waking dream to unfold and allow the possibility that it is, on some level, real.
-At the same time, however, allow the possibility that it may be delusion.
-Refrain from choosing one or the other, and when your loved on tries to convince you that their experience is real, you might try being honest in telling them that you’re not having the same experience, but this doesn’t mean their experience isn’t real.
+At the same time, however, allow the possibility that it may be a delusion.
+Refrain from choosing one or the other, and when your loved one tries to convince you that their experience is real, you might try being honest in telling them that you’re not having the same experience, but this doesn’t mean their experience isn’t real.
 It may be real and it may not.
 Honest, without invalidating.